The Independent Watchmaker Course

-Launching in 2025, the Independent Watchmaker Course at The Finnish School of Watchmaking is a specialized two-year program taught in English.
+The Independent Watchmaker Course is a specialized two-year program taught in English.
 Designed for aspiring watchmakers, the course provides comprehensive training in the craft, design, technology, and tools of modern horology.
 From mastering essential micro-mechanical skills and decoration techniques to creating a fully functional timepiece, students are guided through every step of high-end, small-scale watchmaking.
 With expert instruction, individual mentoring, and access to professional tools and facilities, the program prepares students for a professional career in small-scale, high-end watchmaking.

 More information about the course in the brochure below.